javaee/jms-spec/pages/HowToJoinTheJSR343ExpertGroup.md

 # How to join the JSR 343 Expert group
 {: .no_toc}

+_This page relates to JSR 343 (JMS 2.0) which has been released.
+It is retained here as a historical record and in case it proves useful to a future JMS expert group.
+The JSR 343 expert group is no longer in operation and applications are not invited._

 This page describes the steps that need to be followed if you wish to join the JSR 343 Expert Group

 ## Contents